-Secondary eyewall formation (SEF) and eyewall replacement cycles (ERCs) frequently occur during the mature phase of the tropical cyclone (TC) lifecycle.
+Motivation: Secondary eyewall formation (SEF) and eyewall replacement cycles (ERCs) frequently occur during the mature phase of the tropical cyclone (TC) lifecycle.
 These processes typically result in a halting of the intensification of a TC, and occasionally lead to a temporary weakening as the secondary eyewall becomes the dominant eyewall (Sitkowski et al., 2011).
-Additionally, they typically lead to a significant broadening of the wind field, increasing the total kinetic energy of the storm and thus the risks from storm surge.
+Additionally, they typically coincide with a significant broadening of the wind field, increasing the total kinetic energy of the storm and thus the risks from widespread wind damage and storm surge.
 Statistical analysis of a 10-year (1997-2007) dataset shows that 77% of major hurricanes (120 knots or higher) in the Atlantic Ocean, 56% in the eastern Pacific, 81% in the western Pacific, and 50% in the Southern Hemisphere underwent at least one ERC (Hawkins and Helveston, 2008).
 Despite the relative frequency of their occurrence, operational forecasting of SEF/ERCs remains a great challenge, partly since there is no consensus on the mechanisms responsible for SEF or ERC.

-There are a wide variety of studies that aim to understand SEF and ERC with different emphases on the internal dynamics and external environmental forcing.
+Background: There are a wide variety of studies that aim to understand SEF and ERC with different emphases on the internal dynamics and external environmental forcing.
 The axisymmetric balanced flow, constrained by heat and tangential momentum forcing, generally satisfies gradient wind and hydrostatic balance above the boundary layer (BL) (Abarca and Montgomery, 2013).
 From the perspective of diabatic forcing, Rozoff et al. (2012) proposed that a sustained azimuthal-mean latent heating outside of the primary eyewall could lead to SEF.
 This hypothesis was supported by the numerical simulations given by Zhu and Zhu (2014).
 In a similar sense, diabatic heating/cooling associated with rainbands plays an important role in the structure and intensity change of the storm (Wang 2009; Li et al 2014; Moon and Nolan 2010; Didlake and Houze, 2013a, b) and thus they may also contribute to the SEF/ERC.
 Didlake and Houze (2013a) proposed that there exists a critical zone where sufficiently high vertical shear of the radial wind can limit the altitude of the convectively induced supergradient flow, leading to low-level convergence in this radial zone and allowing the convection to develop into a secondary eyewall.
 Corbosiero and Torn (2016) proposed a hypothesis that an increase of convergence induced by the cold pool that formed from convectively-driven downdrafts and low-level radial inflow could enhance rainband convection and lead to SEF.
+Recently, Didlake et al. (2018) observed persistent widespread updrafts that were linked to mesoscale cold-pool dynamics in a broad stratiform rainband.
+They hypothesized that these mesoscale kinematics played a critical role in initiating axisymmetric SEF processes.
 The roles of convective and stratiform heating profiles in rainbands in modifying hurricane structure and intensity, and potentially SEF, is an area of ongoing research.